arunptp/arunptp.github.io/_posts/2019-06-18-BearingAnalytics.md

-# CONDITION MONITORING & PREDICTIVE MAINTENANCE
+---
+title: Enron - Predictive Maintenance - Using FB Prophet Package

-   --- By Arun A Thomas
+author: Arun Thomas
+image: /img/analytics.jpg

+---

 **"The Mantra : Less time spent on figuring out the problem, more time spent on fixing and preventing it "**

 <font color="blue">This notebook is intended to illustrate conditioning monitoring of industrial machinery by walking  through a real life dataset of bearing vibration data.</font>

 # Introduction